 Food security depends upon the availability and access to food.
 While climate change and the COVID 19 pandemic pose difficulties for achieving food security, the world has always been challenged to provide adequate and nutritious food for its entire population.
 This presentation will offer possible solutions to food insecurity that are based upon a Prout approach to economic development.
 Prout (Progressive Utilization Theory) is a socio-economic system that meets human needs by decentralizing and democratizing economic activity.
 Through the lens of local Prout-based projects, presenters will discuss how strengthening local food systems, including production, distribution, and consumption networks, can help communities achieve self-sufficiency.
 By facilitating the collaboration of diverse stakeholders in the community, these local initiatives mobilize residents to increase the availability of food instead of depending upon outside sources.

 Charles Paprocki will discuss Carbondale Spring, a people’s movement in Carbondale, Il (USA), that is helping to provide food security to the most marginalized populations in the city.
 Maitri Ersson will present a case study of the Kailash Ecovillage, a successful urban project she initiated in Portland, OR (USA).
 Francisco Dinis, who works with the Prout Research Institute in Portugal, will talk about their sustainable agriculture project in Covilha, Portugal that organizes farmer’s markets throughout the region and is currently starting a producers cooperative.
+Steve Phillips will discuss his work with over 100 growers in Maui and their efforts to move Hawaii towards greater food self-sufficiency through increased local production and distribution networks.

 Charles Paprocki is the co-author of a five volume history of western civilization called The Untold Story of Western Civilization.
 The history is part of a trilogy called History, Ideology and Revolution.
 He has been a political and community activist his entire life.
 During this time he has spent many years working with troubled teenagers, prison inmates, welfare recipients, and migrant workers in the human services system.
 He also owned a graphics and advertising agency in New York City where he combined his skill and knowledge to create social marketing campaigns.
 He was one of the core leaders to create the Universal PreK program in New York State and the local food movement in Illinois.
 His last work was to manage an organic farm in southern Illinois.
 He has consulted with international NGOs on management strategies and participated in the Earth Summit in Brazil and the Social Summit in Denmark.
 He is now retired and living in Carbondale, Illinois.
 He is a volunteer with the Carbondale Spring Food Autonomy project.